pydicom/sendit/docs/storage.md

 # Storage
-When we get here, we have de-identified our data, and the user can optionally choose to send it off to cloud storage.
+When we get here, we have anonynized our data, and the user can optionally choose to send it off to cloud storage.
 As a reminder, this is determined in the settings, under [settings.config.py](../sendit/settings.config.py):

 We can first choose to send the images to an OrthanCP instance.
-If we turn this off, we won't, and the images will just stop after de-identification.
+If we turn this off, we won't, and the images will just stop after anonymization.

 ```
 # We can turn on/off send to Orthanc.
 If turned off, the images would just be processed